jtfogarty/RKE2/roles/prepare-nodes/README.md

    - Configuring firewall rules
 2. Add checks to verify the changes have been applied successfully.
 3. Consider making IPv6 forwarding optional based on a variable, in case IPv6 is not used in some environments.
+4. Implement more granular tagging for better task selection.